Annad25/qa_chatbot/README.md

 This query embedding is matched against the stored document embeddings in Pinecone to retrieve the most relevant segments.

 ### Generation Process <a name="generation-process"></a>
-The retrieved document segments are sent to the generative model (e.g., Cohere API).
+The retrieved document segments are sent to the generative model (e.g., openai API).
 The model uses the retrieved data to generate a coherent response to the user's question.

 ## 5. Frontend Interface <a name="frontend-interface"></a>